srujanjaloji/Srujanjalojiltspice/differential amplifier.md

 # INFERENCE:
-In this experiment, we seen the working principles of a differential amplifier and its types and configuration.
+In this experiment, we seen the operating principles of a differential amplifier and its types and setups.

-There are three types of configurations were implemented: resistor , current source , and an NMOS .
-All the implements work on different ways that results into the cahnge in Voltage gain and stabillity of a mosfet.
+There are three kinds of setups were used: resistor, current source, and NMOS.
+All the setups work in different ways, which causes a change in Voltage gain and stability of a MOSFET.

-when resistor is connected it provides low CMRR,deduce gain voltage,but high bandwidth and also provide negative feedback
+ When resistor is connected, it gives low CMRR, lower voltage gain, but high bandwidth, and it also provides negative feedback.

-But in the case of current source connection it is reciprocal of resistor connection because it has high gain volatge, high CMRR,but slight reduce in the bandwidth compared to the resistor connection.
+ But when using a current source, it works opposite to the resistor setup because it has higher voltage gain, higher CMRR, but a little reduced bandwidth than the resistor setup.

-Highest gain volltage is drewn by the circuit of CMOSN connection
+ The CMOSN setup gives the highest voltage gain among all.

-By this we can say at what time/situation is required we can use that configuration.
+From this, we can understand which setup is useful in which situation:

-1.Need more Band width-Use Resistor configuration
+1. Need more Bandwidth -  Use Resistor setup

-2.Need more Gain-Use CMOSN Configuration
+2. Need more Gain - Use CMOSN setup

-3.Need precise CMRR-Use current or CMOSN configuration
+3. Need better CMRR - Use Current source or CMOSN setup